alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 This looks good, signup process just broadcasts an event about user signup and carries on with its tasks.
 Modules which are not core to the application can then hook onto these events to attach extended functionality.

-Building modular, losely coupeled system with message publishing has its own cons.
-Biggest being, the system is too loosely coupeled.
+Building modular, loosely coupled system with message publishing has its own cons.
+Biggest being, the system is too loosely coupled.
 If something stops working no errors start cropping up and it might take too long to identify it.
 However I believe that failures can happen anywhere and a system which fails with grace is more robust that one which fails completely.
 Its another layer which gets introduced while building scalable systems. **Base Line:** for me pros out weigh the cons

 **Conclusion:** With little modifications, our PUBSUB now supports namespaces (read features, modules, sub-systems, opportunities!!).
 Adding a layer on top of already useful `ActiveSupport::Notification` already feels good enough.

 ## <a name="problem-callbacks-in-denormalized-models">Messy callback chain introduced due to denormalization</a>

 **Problem:** We use mongodb via mongoid and denormalize data to cut down on queries.
-Intially it was some callbacks and method ooverrides, which grew out to be modules and then a simple re-usable denormalization plugin.
+Initially it was some callbacks and method overrides, which grew out to be modules and then a simple re-usable denormalization plugin.
 Plugin fall backs to querying data from related model and also cache it for future use.
 This works like a cache fetch, calculate, store strategy with remote document as origin and current document as cache store.
 The code looks something like:

 {% highlight ruby linenos %}
 # app/models/user.rb